MakingLife/evolvinator/README.md

 The ethernet functionality is removed, timekeeping by the arduino is done by manually entering the time via a setTime(hr,min,sec,day,month,yr) function call in void setup()

+Deprecating the ethernet functionality means that interactivity is removed

+the following calibration is no longer possible

+ODCalibrate(); // zero the OD sensor | photodiode addMedia(); // manually add media outside of the usual pulses

-Deprecating the ethernet functionality means that interactivity is removed, which means the operation of the script is as follows
+which means the operation of the script is as follows

 ODRead();
 pulseFeed();